 6 garlic cloves minced

 8 cups chicken, turkey, or veggie stock

-2 tbsp soy sauce plus more for table
+2 tablespoons soy sauce, plus more for serving

 1. Heat 2 tbsp vegetable oil in a 6 qt dutch oven over low medium heat.
 Put the onions in and sweat (no color) for about 10 minutes.
 Stir occasionally.
 Keep the heat low, and do not brown the onions.
 Add the garlic and jalapeno after 10 minutes, and sweat for about 5 minutes.
 Stir occasionally.